 We then asked respondents for their overall impression of several specific companies with regard to sustainability technology, rating them one at a time.
 Genomatica had the highest rating, followed by Novozymes, Covestro, Novamont and BASF; Genomatica was third in 2014.

-We suggest this is the rewe suggest this is the result of Genomatica's persistence in working with mainstream chemical firms, commercialization track record and long-time recognition (including ICIS' Top 40 Power Players listing and Innovation Awards success in 2017).
+We suggest this is the result of Genomatica's persistence in working with mainstream chemical firms. commercialization track record and long-time recognition (including ICIS' Top 40 Power Players listing and Innovation Awards success in 2017).